Shiladitya : An entrepreneur made by nature’ havoc

 And as fate would have it, Shiladitya wanted to understand the process of making a high quality app.
 And this is how the Indian Wine List came into existence, a mobile app that has been making waves in wine circles.
 With IWL, initially it was mainly about high quality content but the duo have realized that there’s much more potential and they’ll be shaping it up as a holistic platform for wine lovers.

 Along with another co-founder Priyo Patra, who also has a similar story in running his own family business, they started a company called Infisync Labs in 2011 and since then have built Pointshelf.
 It is a platform for small-to-medium sized businesses to launch a mobile-only loyalty program, which in its current form gives customers a web dashboard and consumers use the Android or (coming this month) iPhone app to collect loyalty points at all partner outlets.

 “I'm a big fan of technology like Square and of course NFC coming from my Rasilant roots and what I hope we can do with Pointshelf is evolve it into the mobile payments app that everyone is vying to become,” says Shiladitya.
 It’s a tough market to crack but they have set themselves some milestones and will be firing on all cylinders to make it happen.

-All these ventures makes one think if Shiladitya manufactures time but well, entrepreneurs just do what they do, so all 24 hours are theirs.
+All these ventures make one think if Shiladitya manufactures time but well, entrepreneurs just do what they do, so all 24 hours are theirs.
 “I work on the products on weekends and after office hours at Rasilant,” says Shiladitya.
 Shiladitya takes huge inspiration from the marvelous Elon Musk and just chases his dreams, not worrying much about consequences.

-Shiladitya has hardly touched 30 and is definitely one of the entrepreneurs to keep an eye open for.
+Shiladitya has hardly touched 30 and is one of the entrepreneurs to keep an eye open for.